madhan987/user-ops/README.md

 8.Application supports 3 API as listed below :

 >  a.
-Store : Accepts valid JSON as input and file type as request parameter (Email should be unique and mandatory).
+Store : Accepts valid JSON as input and file type as request parameter (Email should be unique and mandatory),sample input:

-		sample input:
+>
 			{
 			  "id": 1,
 			  "name": "sam",